 After Virginia’s husband James H. Binger’s death in 2004, producer and president of Jujamcyn Rocco Landesman announced that he planned to buy Jujamcyn.
 On October 16, 2005, 14 days after American playwright August Wilson’s death, the theatre was renamed in his honor.
 Notable productions in this theatre include Our Town, Cat on a Hot Tin Roof, On Your Toes, Carrie, City of Angels, My Fair Lady, Smokey Joe’s Cafe, Little Shop of Horrors, and Jersey Boys.

-Funny Girl is now playing at the August Wilson Theatre.
+Cabaret is up next at the August Wilson Theatre.

 The August Wilson has 1,275 seats and is one of Jujamcyn Theaters’ five Broadway theatres.